tshallenberger/tshallenberger/README.md

 On the side, I've built scrapers for the SEC EDGAR site using Azure Function Apps, and CosmosDB server side sprocs.
 I've written integrations for Salesforce, Shopify, Auth0, and some awesome tooling around Azure DevOps Build/Release Pipelines.

-- 🔭 Currently, I'm Dockerizing/containerizing a forked version of Superset for deployment to RHEL8 servers, in order to provide visualization tools to teams at Yahoo
-- 🔭 Previously, I've worked on building a suite of web app services using NestJS/(MongoDB|PostgreSQL)/React/Redux on Azure with the intention of connecting Shopify merchants to manufacturers, and helping automate steel manufacturing production.
-- 🌱 In the past I've used NestJS/(MongoDB|PostgreSQL)/React/Redux for the newer services, and .Net Core/SQL Server for older services.
-- ⚡ Fun fact: I love powerlifting.
-Specifically deadlifting.

 </details>

 ---